Hurricane Preparedness: What Are The Essential Things To Prepare

 Flood Insurance

-Most property insurance policies do not cover flood losses, so you will need to purchase separate flood insurance if your property is at risk for flooding.
+Most property insurance policies do not cover flood losses, so you must purchase separate flood insurance if your property is at risk for flooding.
 Talk to your insurance agent about buying flood insurance.

-Flood insurance is available for homeowners, renters, and business owners through the National Flood Insurance Program in participating communities.
-Keep in mind that a policy purchased today will take 30 days to go into effect, so act now!
+Flood insurance is available through the National Flood Insurance Program for homeowners, renters, and business owners in participating communities.
+A policy purchased today will take effect in 30 days, so act now!

 Deciding to Stay or Go